RaiJanin/web-pos-2024/README.md

 For the thesis project of:
 Food Industry POS: Developing a Scalable Point-of-sale System for Enhanced Customer Experience

+This project is currently serving with Hostinger Web Hosting

+Access the web through https://grp4foodwebpos.com
 -----------------------------------

 Project limits: